sahands/python-by-example/python-by-example.rst

 commonly known language features and tricks appearing first.

 A `table of contents`_ is given at the end.

+*Update - April 9th, 2014*
+    As you can see, the article has been growing, currently having 38 items in it, mostly thanks to comments from readers.
+As such the number 30 in title of the article is no longer accurate but I chose to leave it as is since that's the original title the article was shared as, making it more recognizable and easier to find.

 *Update - March 14th, 2014*
     `Roy Keyes <http://roycoding.github.io>`_ made a great suggestion of